 Receive an LTL order

-1. In the Merchant Dashboard, navigate to Orders > Action Required to locate your unfulfilled orders.
-An LTL order will be marked with a “Less-Than-Truckload” flag under the “View Product (SKU)” column.
-When you hover over the flag, more information about this order and fulfillment requirement will be displayed.
-See screenshot below for details:
+1. In the Merchant Dashboard, navigate to Orders > Unfulfilled Orders to locate your unfulfilled orders.
+An LTL order will be marked with a “Less-Than-Truckload” flag under the “Product” column:

-2. Under the column “Days to Fulfill”, you will see that LTL orders have up to 14 calendars to be marked as “shipped”.
+2. Under the column “Days to Fulfill”, you will see that LTL orders have up to 14 calendar days to be marked as “shipped”.
 Note that this is different from the fulfillment requirement outlined in Merchant Policy 5.1, which currently applies to non-LTL orders.

 If you primarily use API to fulfill orders, you may distinguish LTL orders from the rest by referring to the “is_ltl” attribute from the output of the order object.